actionml/harness/README.md

      - **Python SDK**: implements client side for all endpoints and is used by the Python CLI.
      - **REST without SSL and Auth** is simple and can use any HTTP client&mdash;curl, etc. SSL and Auth complicate the client but the API is well specified.
  - **Command Line Interface (CLI)** is implemented as calls to the REST API and so is securely remotable.
- - **Multi-tenancy**: will run multiple Engines with separate Permissions
+ - **Secure Multi-tenancy**: will run multiple Engines with separate Permissions
      - **Multiple Engine-IDs** allow any number of variations on one Engine type or multiple Engine types.
 One Engine is the simplest case.
      - **Multiple Permissions**: allow user+secret level access control to protect one "tenant" from another.
 Or Auth can be disabled to allow all Engines access without a user+secret for simple deployments.
- - **Mutable Object and Immutable Event Streams**: can coexist in Harness allowing the store to meet the needs of the algoithm.
+ - **Mutable Object and Immutable Event Streams**: can coexist in Harness allowing the store to meet the needs of the algorithm.
  - **User and Permission Management**: Built-in user+secret generation with permissions management at the Engine-Id level.
  - **Data Set Compatibility** with Apache PredictionIO is possible as is the case with the Contextual Bandit Engine, which exists in a PredictionIO Template.
 This is not enforced and the various data objects sent to or received from an Engine through Harness are completely flexible and can be anything encodable in JSON.
+ - **Async and Sync SDKs and Internal APIs**: both our outward facing REST APIs as seen from the SDK and most of our internal APIs including those that communicate with Databases are based on Asynchronous/nonblocking usage.
+The SDKs also support the simpler synchronous style.
+Asynchronous usage yields optimal performance since no single call blocks any process.
+ - **Provisioning** can be done by time proven binary installation or optionally (where ease of deployment, configuration, or scaling is required) using modern container methods:
+    - **Containerized** optional containerized provisioning using Docker
+    - **Container Orchestration** optional container orchestration with Kubernettes and Consul.io
+    - **Instance Creation** optional compute and storage resource creation using cloud platform neutral Terraform

 # Requirements